source-code-repo/Gamble/README.md

-# Gamble Proof of Concept
+# Gamble Card Game Proof of Concept
 A Java card game proof of concept using console IO.
 Includes Docker + HTML for a websockets front end and automated tests using Mockito.